 - Created a new product or service to fill a gap that is of benefit to customers / users / wider society

-It will help get a grasp of how great this invention was if we can understand what makes it 'new' or 'innovative'.
+It will help us get a grasp of how great this was if we can understand what makes it 'new' or 'innovative'.
 Is it a new approach to something?
 Or even an old approach re-hashed into something new?
-How has that invention benefited your organisation, your customers or the wider community?
+How has that innovation benefited your organisation, your customers or the wider community?

 New Professional of the Year

-If you or someone you know has been in the profession for 5 years or less they may be suitable for a New Professional Award.
+If you or someone you know has been in the profession for five years or less they may be suitable for a New Professional Award.
 This could be someone;

-- has just started their career in an information related role
+- Who has just started their career in an information related role

 More information on the Alison North New Professional Award and its criteria can be found at www.irms.org.uk/NewProfessionals.